Skip to main content

 Understanding the response

 Use the fetch interaction response to drive your end-user interface and data collection.
-The response provides everything you need to build your frontend forms the page structure, the cards to render, which domain elements to collect, and whether each element is required or optional.
+The response provides everything you need to build your frontend forms.
+This include the page structure, cards to render, domain elements to collect, and whether each element is required or optional.

 Pages and cards

 The interaction.resource.data.pages array describes the UI layout.
-Each page contains cards, and each card corresponds to a domain element collection component (for example, NameCard collects FullName, DocumentCard collects PrimaryDocument).
-Use this structure to guide how you build your frontend — for example, render each page as a step in a multi-step form, and map each card to the appropriate input component for the domain element it collects.
+Each page contains cards, and each card corresponds to a domain element collection component, for example, NameCard collects the components of FullName, and AddressCard collects the components of CurrentAddress.
+Use this structure to guide how you build your frontend.
+For example, render each page as a step in a multi-step form, and map each card to the appropriate input component for the domain element it collects.

 Collects and outstanding